mszczygiel/aws-gateway-lb/README.md

 # Demo of AWS Gateway Load Balancer
-This set up presents capabilities of AWS Gateway Load Balancer.
+This repository is a simple demo of AWS Gateway Load Balancer.

 If packet contains string "drop me" then it will be dropped,

-whereas string "weakly typed" get's replaced with "strongly typed"
+String "weakly typed" will be replaced with "strongly typed"

-other packets are forwarded without change
+Other packets are forwarded without change

 **Note that resources provisioned with this demo will incur some costs.
 Remember to destroy provisioned infrastructure.**
 ## Infrastructure
-Infrastructure is managed by Terraform (terraform directory).
+Infrastructure is managed by Terraform (`terraform` directory).
 It consists of:
 - VPC (192.168.0.0/16)
 - subnets
   - 192.168.1.0/24 -> app A